marcoromelli/caffe/README.md

 # Caffe with MDLSTM extension

-This fork of Caffe add support for the Multi-Dimensional LSTM layer proposed by Alex Graves ([arXiv](https://arxiv.org/abs/0705.2011)).
+This fork of Caffe adds support for the Multi-Dimensional LSTM layer proposed by Alex Graves ([arXiv](https://arxiv.org/abs/0705.2011)).

 The main contribution is in the `MDLSTMLayer.cpp` which implememnts a CPU parallel version of the layer based on OpenMP.
 The code should compile without problems on Linux and MacOS (be careful though because Mac doesn't have OpenMP support by default).

-Currently there is no GPU implementation for this layer and any suggestion/help is appreciated (write to 91snake91 (at) gmail (dot) com).
+Currently there is no GPU implementation for this layer and any suggestion/help is appreciated (write to 91snake91(at)gmail(dot)com).

 ## Example usage
 The layer is called `MDLSTM` in the protobuf definition.
-A full example can be found in the `example/mnist/mdlstm` folder.
+A full example can be found in the `examples/mnist/mdlstm` folder.
+Refer to the `caffe.proto` file for the full list of available params.

 ## License and Citation